Analysis and X-ray tomography: The normal operator

 In fact, a regular Borel measure is uniquely determined by the integrals of functions in~$C_c$, so our descriptions do secretly constitute a definition of a measure.

 The sphere inherits a metric from~$\R^n$.
 The metric allows us to define Hausdorff measures of any dimension, and the natural one has dimension $n-1$.

-The sphere~$S^{n-1}$ is also a smooth manifold of dimension $n-1$.
+The sphere~$\Sphere^{n-1}$ is also a smooth manifold of dimension $n-1$.
 It inherits a Riemannian metric from~$\R^n$, and the Riemannian metric induces a Riemannian volume form.
 This leads to the same measure as the Hausdorff approach.
-The Riemannian metric gives rise to a metric (distance along great circles in this case), and this is the same Hausdorff measure as the Euclidean (chordal) metric.
+The Riemannian metric gives rise to a metric (distance along great circles in this case), and this gives rise to the same Hausdorff measure as the Euclidean (chordal) metric.

-We will denote the metric on the sphere by~$S$.
+We will denote the measure on the sphere by~$S$.
 The most important property for us is a spherical Fubini's theorem.
 For $f\in C_c(\R^n)$, we have

-This property could also be used as a definition of the measure~$S$.
+This property could also be used as a definition of the measure~$S$ on~$\Sphere^{n-1}$.

 Let us denote the set of all straight lines in~$\R^n$ by~$\Gamma$.
 The lines themselves are easy to visualize, but the set of lines is a somewhat less intuitive geometrical object.
-There is a natural structure of a Riemannian manifold on~$\Gamma$, and that gives rise to other structures as well: topology, metric, measure, \dots The manifold structure is a bit tricky and unnecessary for us, but we will need to understand the structure and measure of~$\Gamma$.
+There is a natural structure of a Riemannian manifold on~$\Gamma$ , and that gives rise to other structures as well: topology, metric, measure, smooth structure\dots The manifold structure is a bit tricky and unnecessary for us, but we will need to understand the structure and measure of~$\Gamma$.
+See figure~\ref{fig:line-bundle-fiber} and the surrounding discussion for how the space of oriented lines in~$\R^n$ is naturally identified with~$T\Sphere^{n-1}$, the tangent bundle of the unit sphere.

-We will write lines as $x+v\R=\{x+vt;t\in\R\}\subset\R^n$ for $x\in\R^n$ and $v\in S^{n-1}$.
+We will write lines as $x+v\R=\{x+vt;t\in\R\}\subset\R^n$ for $x\in\R^n$ and $v\in \Sphere^{n-1}$.
 This parametrization is redundant --- each line is counted several times --- but in the set~$\Gamma$ every line is only included once.

-\begin{ex} Let $x_1,x_2\in\R^n$ and $v_1,v_2\in S^{n-1}$.
+\begin{ex} Let $x_1,x_2\in\R^n$ and $v_1,v_2\in \Sphere^{n-1}$.
 When is $x_1+v_1\R=x_2+v_2\R$? \end{ex}

 We will give some more details on the structure of~$\Gamma$ later in connection with sphere bundles.
 For now we rely on intuition and acknowledge that the space~$C_c(\Gamma)$ of continuous and compactly supported functions $\Gamma\to\C$ is not rigorously defined.
 We point out that although the lines themselves are not compact, there are non-trivial compact sets in the space of lines.